octo-technology/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterDeployContract/course.md

 Here is how to transform LIGO code into Michelson code using the LIGO compiler in command line.

 ```
-ligo compile contract code.ligo mainFunc > code.tz
+ligo compile contract code.ligo -e mainFunc > code.tz
 ```

-<mainFunc> argument is the name of the "main function" in the .ligo file. (see Chapter "Main Function").
+⚠️ The <mainFunc> argument is the name of the "main function" in the .jsligo file and is introduced with the *-e* option. (see Chapter "Main Function").

 ⚠️ Notice that the output of the command is the Michelson code.
 We just redirect the command output into a .tz file.